mg-code/yii2-assets/README.md

 Yii2 asset collection of useful JavaScript libraries.

 Below are instructions how to use assets.

-You must include bower packages for all assets that you want to use.
-This is due to prevent loading bower packages for assets that you don't want to use.
+You must include dependencies in your composer.json for all assets that you want to use.
+This is due to prevent loading dependency packages for assets that you don't need.
+(See [Install dependencies](#install-dependencies))

 ### Install